emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site feels dated, lots of room for improvement. ❌
 1. Has built in subs for most content and allows adjustments. ✔️
 1. Has movies, shows and anime. ✔️
-1. Has watchlists and you can login to sync them across devices. ✔️
+1. Has watch lists and you can login to sync them across devices. ✔️
 1. Site is lacking in terms of content discoverability and sorting. ❌
 1. Site has occasional new tab popup, but is usable without adblocker. ⚠️
 1. Site works well, but doesn't look too great on mobile. ⚠️